-

 It is not only the responsibility of the government, but the people as well to ensure effective implementation of this act so that genuine redressal can take place in cases of unfortunate incidents.
 Everyone should act responsibly on the road and follow all traffic rules diligently to mitigate road accidents.

-Additionally, while prevention is always better than cure, unforeseen events can still occur anytime on the road, so make sure that you do your research and buy the right car insurance policy for your vehicle.
+Additionally, while prevention is always better than cure, unforeseen events can still occur anytime on the road, so make sure that you do your research and buy the right car insurance for your vehicle.
 You can compare car insurance quotes on Policybazaar.com and choose the plan that best suits your needs.

 Read more#Rs 2094/- per annum is the price for third-party motor insurance for private cars (non-commercial) of not more than 1000cc